WhatsApp Live Location: A Parent's Guide to Knowing Where Your Kids Are

 Let's be real: the first time our kid heads out solo, goes off to summer camp, or goes out at night, our minds can't help but race with worry.
 Are they okay?
 Did they get there safely?

 The good news?
 If your kid uses WhatsApp, you don't need to send "where are you" texts to confirm if they are safe.
 The WhatsApp Live Location feature lets you see their shared real-time location straight in your chat.
+WhatsApp explains in its official Live Location announcement that users can share real-time location in an individual or group chat for a limited time, and they remain in control of who they share with and when sharing stops.

 In this guide, we'll show you how to use it in a way that respects your child's space while giving you peace of mind.